-We follow the daily activities of two London bobbies, veteran George Dixon and rookie Andy Mitchell.
-Meanwhile, young hoods Tom and Spud plan a series of robberies with Tom's girl Diana, a discontented beauty, as inside worker.
+We follow the daily activities of two London bobbies, veteran Police Constable George Dixon (Jack Warner) and rookie Police Constable Andy Mitchell (Jimmy Hanley).
+Meanwhile, young hoods Tom (Sir Dirk Bogarde) and Spud (Patric Doonan) plan a series of robberies with Tom's girl Diana (Peggy Evans), a discontented beauty, as an inside worker.
 But in their second crime, one of our heroes is shot, setting off a citywide manhunt.
 The killer is clever, but will he outsmart himself?Written by

 Rod Crawford <email@example.com>